MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-stable-channel.md

 ### Announcement: Microsoft Edge for Business supports unmanaged Bring Your Own PC (BYOPC)

-**Microsoft Edge for Business on unmanaged BYOPC devices now supports Microsoft Intune Mobile Application Management (MAM) for Windows.** This release includes the supporting changes for Microsoft Intune, Microsoft Edge and Windows Security Center.
-App Protection Conditional Access is in Public Preview.
-These updates will start rolling out in conjunction with the Microsoft Intune 2309 release.
+Microsoft Edge for Business is a dedicated Microsoft Edge experience built for work that enables admins in organizations to give their users a productive and secure work browser.
+This dedicated work experience is now available for unmanaged Windows (BYOPC) using Microsoft Intune Mobile Application Management (MAM).
+This release includes the supporting changes for Microsoft Edge.

 **Note:**

-- Requires Windows 11, build 10.0.22621 (22H2) or later.
+- Support is available for Windows 11, build 10.0.22621 (22H2) or later.

 - Requires Microsoft Intune 2309 or higher